Lorenzo Massa: Explorers of Don Bosco's Argentines

 Explorers of Don Bosco have emerged in the name of God and country to preserve and advance the moral and religious values of youth, arousing noble sentiments of patriotism, twinned with family affection and respect for authority in a climate of expansive joy healthy companionship.
 Before the end of year 1, and the battalion had 165 explodes in uniform and perfect discipline, the first Captain and Chief of the General Command, Mr. Ramón Cortés Conde.
 That same year, Father Joseph Vespignani was drafted by the Law of Scouts Honor of Don Bosco, published on March 12, 1930.

 Death

 On the morning of October 31, 1949, Massa did not open the door of his room in Buenos Aires.
 A janitor entered and found Father Massa dead in his bed.
 At sixty-six years old, it is believed that he died of cardiac arrest.
 On October 31, 2008, his remains were deposited in the mausoleum built in his honor located in the Oratorio San Antonio, in 4050 Mexico Street.

 Works

 Massa arrived in Tucumán in 1916 where he founded the first Salesian work in the province, through an Arts and Crafts Workshop then called Salesian College General Belgrano.
 He actively participated in the foundation of other Salesian houses, one of which now bears his name: Lorenzo Massa Technical Institute.

 Legacy

-The film El Cura Lorenzo in 1954 in which starred actor Ángel Magaña, freely recreates the story of Massa in the San Lorenzo de Almagro's foundation.
+The film El Cura Lorenzo in 1954, starring actor Ángel Magaña, freely recreates the story of Massa in the San Lorenzo de Almagro's foundation.